 Add the below line at the end of the file.
 Here takshaksh is the username so replace it with yours.

 let name = "Hello World from Ubuntu !!" print(name)

 Create a file and place the above swift code in it and save it as HelloSwift.swift

-Alternatively, For a step-by-step video guide, check out this tutorial
+Alternatively, For a step-by-step video guide

 That is how you can set up and run Swift programs on Linux.
 Let us know your thoughts in the comment section below.
 Do you think Swift is the best programming language out there?